xvmendozam-709/mealplanner/README.md

   - Fats (grams)
   - Calories (optional)
 - Goals can be updated at any time
-- The system stores the history of goal changes

 ### Meal Tracking
 - **Food Database**: Pre-populated with common foods and their accurate nutritional values per 100g